Ming Style Furniture

 China’s Ming Dynasty had huge cultural and political influence throughout Asia; their influence was also felt throughout East Asia and Southeast Asia.

-This is why antique furniture in many parts of Asia looks similar to Chinese Ming-style furniture.
+This is why antique furniture in many parts of Asia resembles Chinese Ming-style furniture.
 The Ming taught other parts of Asia about furniture design, construction, joinery, and hardware.
 The influence of Ming-style furniture artisans is felt throughout Asia.

-The Ming furniture craftsman were exceptional furniture manufacturers.
-But more than that, they also understood furniture designs, trends, and how to craft a high-quality fine piece of furniture that would last for hundreds of years.
+The Ming furniture craftsmen were exceptional furniture manufacturers.
+But more than that, they also understood furniture designs, trends, and how to craft a high-quality, fine piece of furniture that would last for hundreds of years.
 Even though the Ming produced their furniture hundreds of years ago, many of their furniture designs are still relevant today.

 What Is the Alabaster for Home Decor Product Development?

-Alabaster is known as medium-hard gypsum or calcite mineral that is usually white and translucent and has a fine uniformed grain.
-When Alabaster is put up to the light you can see the small fine natural grain of the stone.
-As Alabaster is a porous mineral it can be dyed in a variety of colors.
+Alabaster is known as a medium-hard gypsum or calcite mineral that is usually white and translucent and has a fine uniformed grain.
+When Alabaster is put up to the light, you can see the small, fine, natural grain of the stone.
+As Alabaster is a porous mineral, it can be dyed in a variety of colors.

 You can learn more by reading What is Alabaster?
 Alabaster for Home Decor Product Development by clicking here.